Hjorthmedh/RGCmorphology/ms/intro.md

 available and therefore served as a useful control for our feature vector generation and classification method.

-We took the Sumbul et al. dataset (post image warping) and processed it in the same manner as for our data, using exactly the same methods to generate feature vectors and then to classify these feature vectors.
+We took the Sümbül et al. dataset (post image warping) and processed it in the same manner as for our data, using exactly the same methods to generate feature vectors and then to classify these feature vectors.
 The only difference in feature vectors was that soma area